Jason York

-Jason Andrew York (born May 20, 1970) is a Canadian former professional ice hockey defenceman who played for the Detroit Red Wings, Mighty Ducks of Anaheim, Ottawa Senators, Nashville Predators and the Boston Bruins of the National Hockey League (NHL).
+Jason Andrew York (born May 20, 1970) is a Canadian former professional ice hockey defenseman who played for the Detroit Red Wings, Mighty Ducks of Anaheim, Ottawa Senators, Nashville Predators and the Boston Bruins of the National Hockey League (NHL).
 He was previously a hockey analyst on Montreal Canadiens' broadcasts on Sportsnet.

 Playing career

-York was selected in the seventh round (129th overall) of the 1990 NHL Entry Draft by the Detroit Red Wings.
-His first NHL game was played during the 1992–93 NHL season when he suited up for the Red Wings December 3, 1992 against the Minnesota North Stars.
-He scored his first NHL goal April 10, 1994 against fellow Nepean native Fred Brathwaite of the Edmonton Oilers.
+York was selected in the seventh round (129th overall) of the 1990 NHL entry draft by the Detroit Red Wings.
+His first NHL game was played during the 1992–93 NHL season when he suited up for the Red Wings December 3, 1992, against the Minnesota North Stars.
+He scored his first NHL goal on April 10, 1994, against fellow Nepean native Fred Brathwaite of the Edmonton Oilers.

-Despite excelling in the minors, York found it difficult to crack a deep Detroit line-up and, after playing only nineteen games over three seasons for the Red Wings, he was traded to the Mighty Ducks of Anaheim April 5, 1995 along with Mike Sillinger in exchange for Stu Grimson, Mark Ferner, and a draft pick.
+Despite excelling in the minors, York found it difficult to crack a deep Detroit line-up and, after playing only nineteen games over three seasons for the Red Wings, he was traded to the Mighty Ducks of Anaheim April 5, 1995, along with Mike Sillinger in exchange for Stu Grimson, Mark Ferner, and a draft pick.
 In Anaheim, York was able to establish himself as an NHL regular and turned in a solid season in 1995–96, posting 3 goals and 21 assists for 24 points in 79 games.
-York was traded to the Ottawa Senators on October 1, 1996 with Shaun Van Allen in exchange for Ted Drury and the rights to Marc Moro.
+York was traded to the Ottawa Senators on October 1, 1996, with Shaun Van Allen in exchange for Ted Drury and the rights to Marc Moro.
 Then-Ottawa general manager (GM) Pierre Gauthier had gained familiarity with York in his previous job as Anaheim's assistant GM.

-Playing in his hometown of Ottawa, York hit his stride as a quality NHL player, establishing himself as a steady 2 way defenceman on an up-and-coming Senators team.
-In 1998–99, he enjoyed his finest offensive season as he recorded 35 points to lead all Senators' defencemen in scoring.
+Playing in his hometown of Ottawa, York established himself as a steady two-way defenseman on an up-and-coming Senators team.
+In 1998–99, he recorded 35 points to lead all Senators' defensemen in scoring.
 He spent five steady seasons in Ottawa where the club made the playoffs each year York was there before becoming an unrestricted free agent in 2001.